-We advanced the chromatin conformation change code (4C) theory for the bio-system to gain un-programmed and new cell functions by means of irreversible creation of chromatin structure plasticity with epigenetic modifications through various generations.
+We advanced the chromatin conformation (structure) change code (4C) theory for the bio-system to gain un-programmed and new cell functions by means of irreversible creation of chromatin structure plasticity with epigenetic modifications through numerous generations.
 The 4C theory had been studied under the worst research environments, i.e., without any research grants, in our spare time from my main research projects and that by only a womanpower.
 The 4C theory is the typical fruit of my serendipity and the outcome of some 10 years of my small research group.
 In this article, I described the detail of the 4C theory and also the outline on real course of my researches prior to the theory, my personal interpretations of the concept on life phenomena, and experiences and opinions as a life scientist.

-In eukaryotes, both of genome information and nuclear function are mainly protected by the nuclear membrane that acts as a nucleus-cytoplasm barrier.
+In eukaryotes, both genome information and nuclear function are mainly protected by the nuclear membrane that acts as a nucleus-cytoplasm barrier.
 Additionally, communication and signal transduction between the nucleus and cytoplasm, both of which are essential for expressions of normal cell functions, are preferentially carried out by the to and fro passage of large and/or small molecules via the nuclear pore that acts as a guard station at the barrier.
-By contrast, both of signal transduction concerning an abnormal, unexpected, uncomfortable and/or disadvantageous change in the intra- and/or extra-cellular environment and the transport of useless molecules to the nucleus are usually prevented by this barrier system.
+By contrast, both signal transduction concerning an abnormal, unexpected, uncomfortable and/or disadvantageous change in the intra- and/or extra-cellular environment and the transport of useless molecules to the nucleus are usually prevented by this barrier system.
 Then, how do the higher eukaryotic cells cope with and/or overcome an abnormal, unexpected and/or disadvantageous environment change, when they firstly encounter it.
 Generally, this is possible by adhering to four typical countermeasures.
 First, in the case of a very severe change, cells die because it is far ahead of their adaptation ability.
-Second, in the case of a considerably severe change, cells cope with or overcome it by means of alterations in genome information, such as point mutation, insertion, deletion, duplication and multiplication on the DNA molecule through various generations.
+Second, in the case of a considerably severe change, cells cope with or overcome it by means of alterations in genome information, such as point mutation, insertion, deletion, duplication and multiplication on the DNA molecule through numerous generations.
 This mode is a basis for evolution of species.
-Third, in the case of a moderate change, cells cope with or overcome it by means of irreversible creation of chromatin structure plasticity caused by successive chromatin conformational (structural) changes with epigenetic modifications through various generations (or cell divisions).
+Needless to say, the mode also occurs in all of organisms, including virus, prokaryotes, lower eukaryotes and others.
+Third, in the case of a moderate change, cells cope with or overcome it by means of irreversible creation of chromatin structure plasticity caused by successive chromatin conformational (structural) changes with epigenetic modifications through numerous generations (or cell divisions).
 This mode is a basis for the development and differentiation of cells.
-Fourth, in the case of a minor change, cells respond to it only through already acquired regulation mechanisms.
+Fourth, in the case of a minor change, cells respond to it only by means of already acquired regulation mechanisms.

-As will be detailed later, we accidentally discovered that IgM H- and L-chains artificially and excessively accumulated in HDAC2(-/-) DT40 mutant cells (and also Pax5(-) DT40 mutant cells) at the early cultivation stage are dramatically decreased during continuous cultivation.
+As will be detailed later, we accidentally discovered that IgM H- and L-chains artificially and excessively accumulated in HDAC2(-/-) DT40 mutant cells (and also Pax5(-) DT40 mutant cells) at the early cultivation stage are dramatically decreased through numerous generations during continuous cultivation.
 This surprising and remarkable biological event, which should be one of the most fundamental and important ways for the adaptation to the environment change and life conservation of higher eukaryotes, is really an example of the third case of the above-mentioned countermeasures, which are naturally classified in my own way.
-In addition, we advanced the chromatin conformation change code (4C) theory for the bio-system to gain un-programmed and new cell functions by means of irreversible creation of chromatin structure plasticity with epigenetic modifications through various generations (cell divisions).
+In addition, we advanced the chromatin conformation (structure) change code (4C) theory for the bio-system to gain un-programmed and new cell functions by means of irreversible creation of chromatin structure plasticity with epigenetic modifications through numerous generations (cell divisions).